syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/Drill-Down-Support.md

 _After Drill Down_

-### Rendering Treemap with specific drilldown level
+### Rendering tree map with specific drill-down level

-Treemap can be rendered with any level instead of initial level based on the specified value to the below properties,
+The tree map can be rendered with any level instead of initial level based on the specified value to the following properties,

-•	`DrillDownValue` – get the value of the tree map item to render initially.
+•	`DrillDownValue` – Gets the value of the tree map item to render initially.

-•	`DrillDownLevel` – get the level index.
+•	`DrillDownLevel` – Gets the level index.

-Additionally, we have open technique to process the `DrillDown` activity.
+Additionally, an open technique is available to process the `DrillDown` activity.

 {% highlight C# %}